FelipeSoouza/FelipeSoouza/README.md

-##  Hi, my name is Felipe De Souza!
+##  Hello, i´m Felipe De Souza!

- I'm 20 years old and I really like programming!
-I study at the large Institution Rio Branco (Granja Vianna, São Paulo) and I am looking for an opportunity in the area of systems development.
+ Currently studying Information Systems at the Rio Branco institution and I am a software developer with experience in C#, .NET, JavaScript, HTML/CSS and Python, with strong knowledge in databases such as MySQL.

+I value team collaboration and effective communication, always seeking to learn new technologies and keep up with market trends.
+I am open to new challenges and opportunities to contribute to the success of companies.
+If you are looking for a committed and results-oriented developer, I am available to talk.

 ---